 Scones are big here, literally and figuratively.
 In my early days of cafe hunting in Edinburgh, I came across them almost everywhere I went.
 It became usual for me to get the soup of the day, followed by a big, delicious scone.
 Scones are popular all over the UK, especially as part of afternoon tea, but I seem to associate them more with Scotland since I moved here!
 Most of the Scottish scones I’ve had are pretty good, although I still sometimes miss a good batch from my Grandma.

 There are actually some who would claim that scones were invented in Scotland!
 The first mention of them is in a book translated by a Scottish poet in 1513, and some even say they were named after the Stone of Destiny, also called the Stone of Scone, after where it was kept in Scone Abbey near Scone in Scotland.
 Sensing a theme there…

-In any case, scones remind me of both New Zealand, thanks to my Grandma, and Scotland too.
-So when I was speaking to my Grandma recently I decided to take a little trip down memory lane and get her scone recipe, in the hopes of being able to re-create them for myself.
+In any case, scones remind me of New Zealand, thanks to my Grandma and Scotland.
+So when I was speaking to my Grandma recently, I decided to take a little trip down memory lane and get her scone recipe, in the hopes of being able to re-create them for myself.

 This wasn’t as easy as you might think, and involved me holding up a block of butter and milk and her estimating how much she would use.
 But we got there in the end!